German government bond yield falls, Fed in the background - Up News Info

 Periphery bond prices continued to underperform core bonds as they have benefited most from the ultra-accommodative monetary policy to avoid the pandemic’s adverse economic impact.

-“Markets still seem to be getting to terms with the new Fed reality.
-Curve dynamics, in particular, stand out with 10-30y U.S. Treasuries switching from aggressive bear-flattening after the FOMC to bull-flattening during yesterday’s recovery,” Commerzbank told clients.

-Besides, the “capitulation of 10y TIPS break-evens to the lowest level since end-March amid steady real yields is leaving inflation expectations as Powell’s major victim,” they said, adding that they seem “misguided in the current situation.”
+On the U.S. front, the “capitulation of 10y TIPS break-evens to the lowest level since end-March amid steady real yields is leaving inflation expectations as (Fed chair Jerome) Powell’s major victim,” Commerzbank analysts said, adding that they seem “misguided in the current situation.”